 Clause 5.6.1 of the Trust Deed requires that a valuation is undertaken annually.
 On an annual basis the net investment gain earned by the Trust (after tax and trust operating costs) will be shared with the Funeral Directors on the basis of the first 1.5% to be allocated to the Funeral Directors, the next 1.5% to be allocated to PwG and then the remaining net investment gain will be shared equally.
-PwG will hold a reserve on its balance sheet for any bonus declarations granted to the Funeral Directors as an increase in the FD fees but which are only payable on the death of the plan holder.
+PwG will maintain reserves in the Trust for any bonus declarations granted to the Funeral Directors as an increase in the FD fees, but which are only payable on the death of the plan holder.